 Rainy River Community College provides services to people with disabilities, ensuring equal access to the College and our programs.
 We also assist faculty and staff in understanding and arranging for academic accommodations when needed.

-The Disability Services Office is dedicated to providing access to our diverse student body.
+The Accessibility Services Office is dedicated to providing access to our diverse student body.
 We recognize disability as a social identity that is a vital element of our campus community.
 Furthermore, we are committed to providing equal access and opportunity to all qualified students with disabilities.